okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/keep-me-signed-in/main/index.md

 ### Create a global session policy rule

-Create a rule condition for your policy that requires multifactor authentication (MFA).
-Also, create a condition that prompts users for MFA after its lifetime expires for the device cookie.
+Create a rule with two conditions:

+* Require multifactor authentication (MFA).
+* Prompt users for MFA after its lifetime expires for the device cookie.

-To create a new policy, send a POST request to the `/api/v1/policies/{policyId}/rules` endpoint.
-Consider the following:
+To create a new policy rule, send a POST request to the `/api/v1/policies/{policyId}/rules` endpoint.
+Include the following:

 * Set the value of `policyId` to that of the policy you created in [Create a global session policy](#create-a-global-session-policy).
 * Provide a value for `id`.